morleym/furtive-handbook/docs/concepts.md

 :::note

-Using groups for *single-elimination* doesn't change any matchups.
+Using groups for *single-elimination* doesn't change any matchups, when compared to a singular/monolith bracket.
 Using groups for *double-elimination* will change the losers-side matchups.

 :::